solaranamnesis/babylonian-armenian-assyrian-literature/full-text-english.md

 chief of the seers and counsellors; walls were thus 120 feet high and forty

-prime minister. feet thick— much like the walls of Baby
+prime minister. feet thick--- much like the walls of Baby

 -"Twenty kaspu."
 140 miles; each Ion. kaspu was seven miles, or two hours' * " Nipur " was one of the cities of